tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231230/2023-12-30-home-lab-part-2.md

 ## Configuring DHCP Service for VLANs
 Next, we will configure DHCP service to issue IP address for each VLAN.
 To do so, we will need to configure the VLAN interfaces and enable DHCP for each of them.

-For each interface OPT1 and OPT2, follow the steps below.
+For each interface OPT1 and OPT2, follow the steps for both **Configuring Interface** and **Enabling DHCP Service** .
 I will use OPT1 and VLAN10 as an example.

 **Configuring Interface**
 1. Go to ***Interfaces > OPT1***